bdmello1/Midterm_Project_CoronaVirus_StockMarket/readme.md

 ![](index_vs_deaths.png)

 Day 1 refers to 1/22/2020 and Day 29 refers to 3/3/2020.
-Data on the ETFs DIA, IVV, and IWM were used as these ETFS track the DOW, S&P and Russell 2000 incedes.
+Data on the ETFs DIA, IVV, and IWM were used as these ETFS track the DOW, S&P and Russell 2000 incedes, respectively.

 ## Impact of Findings